Codium-ai/pr-agent/Usage.md

 #### Global configuration file 💎

-If you create a repo called `pr-agent-settings` in your **organization**, it's configuration file `.pr_agent.toml` will be used as a global configuration file for any repo in your organization.
+If you create a repo called `pr-agent-settings` in your **organization**, it's configuration file `.pr_agent.toml` will be used as a global configuration file for any other repo that belongs to the same organization.
 Parameters from a local `.pr_agent.toml` file, in a specific repo, will override the global configuration parameters.

 For example, in the GitHub organization `Codium-ai`: